Scott Van Slyke: Draft and minor leagues

+Los Angeles Dodgers (2012–2017)

 Van Slyke was called up to the Dodgers on May 9, 2012.
 He made his debut that night as a pinch hitter and recorded an RBI single in his first at-bat.
 He was the first Dodger to get a pinch RBI in his first at-bat since Carl Warwick on April 11, 1961.
 Van Slyke hit his first Major League home run on May 20, 2012, as a pinch hitter against St. Louis Cardinals pitcher Marc Rzepczynski when he was given the green light to swing on a 3–0 count.
 The three-run home run gave the Dodgers the game-winning 6–5 lead.

 On June 1, 2012, Van Slyke was part of a record-setting Dodgers lineup that featured the sons of five former Major Leaguers (along with Tony Gwynn Jr., Iván DeJesús Jr., Dee Gordon, and Jerry Hairston Jr.).
 This was the first time in Major League history this had ever occurred and was also the first time for a starting infield of four major league sons: first baseman Van Slyke, second baseman Hairston, third baseman De Jesus and shortstop Gordon.
 He played in a total of 27 games with the Dodgers and hit .167 with 2 home runs.
 In 95 games with Albuquerque, he hit .327 with 18 homers and 67 RBI.
 After the conclusion of the AAA season, he played with the Tiburones de La Guaira in the Venezuelan Winter League.

 Van Slyke was designated for assignment on December 12, 2012, and removed from the 40-man roster.
 With Albuquerque at the start of 2013, he hit .397 with 9 homers and 30 RBI in 34 games.